Written in collaboration with Andy Bryant, Podiatrist.

 Mobilize The Toes & Foot

 Now is where you have to put in a little elbow grease, because mobility in the joints is necessary if you want to see a change in your foot alignment.
-Not only will it improve the bunion, but it also is necessary for your foot to do its job of absorbing impact and propelling you forward.
+Not only will it improve the bunion, but it also is necessary for your foot to do its job of absorbing impact and propelling you forward (and improving this function will help you be more comfortable barefoot or in barefoot shoes).

 In particular, the big toe joint needs 60-70 degrees of bend to function properly.
 Bunions are often stiff and that amount of flexion might be really difficult!
 Here are some ways you can improve the mobility of your foot.